Best Budget Snowboard Boots of 2026

 However, downsides are expected with a budget option.
 Lately, DC’s liners have been a disappointment even though their shells have always been great.
 But the liners are removable for easy drying after a day in the snow.

-What I like: Solid flex for a budget boot, snug fit, laces adjust easily
+What I like: Solid flex for an inexpensive boot, snug fit, laces adjust easily

 What I don’t: Runs small, colors are different from the pictures shown